TEMOS: Generating diverse human motions from textual descriptions: Experiments

 As discussed in Section~\ref{sec:intro}, the evaluation is suboptimal because it assumes one ground truth motion per text; however, our focus is to generate multiple different motions.
-The KIT test set is insufficient to design distribution-based metrics such as FID, since there are not enough motions for the same text (see \if\sepappendix1{Section~E.} \else{Section~\ref{app:sec:statistics}} \fi for statistics).
+The KIT test set is insufficient to design distribution-based metrics such as FID, since there are not enough motions for the same text (see \if\sepappendix1{Appendix~E.} \else{Appendix~\ref{app:sec:statistics}} \fi for statistics).
 We therefore report the performance of generating a single sample, as well as generating multiple and evaluating the closest sample to the ground truth.
-We rely on additional perceptual studies to assess the correctness of multiple generations, which will be described in the next section.
+We rely on additional perceptual studies to assess the correctness of multiple generations, which is described in \if\sepappendix1{Appendix~C.} \else{Appendix~\ref{app:sec:evaluation_metrics}.} \fi